-Continued Support for Energy Efficiency and Nearly-Zero Energy Buildings for Students in North Macedonia
+Continued Support for Energy Efficiency & Nearly-Zero Buildings in North Macedonia

 On 8 July 2025, additional €5.5 million of EU contribution provided through the WBIF Regional Energy Efficiency Programme (REEP) was approved for the second phase of this renovation project.
 The funds will cover part of the costs to renovate four state student dormitories: “Nikola Karev” in Ohrid, “Braka Miladinovci” in Shtip, “Orde Chopela” in Prilep, and “Tome Stefanovski-Senik” in Skopje.